poojaK853/JavaPrograms/README.md

 Program6_a servlet program to find the factorial of a number output link=>[Program6_a servlet program to find the factorial of a number output link](https://github.com/poojaK853/JavaPrograms/blob/main/p6_a.jpg)

-Program6_b servlet program to find the factorial of a number output link=>[Program6_b servlet program to find the factorial of a number output link](https://github.com/poojaK853/JavaPrograms/blob/main/p6_b.jpg)
+Program6_b servlet program to create a cookie output link=>[Program6_b servlet program to create a cookie output link](https://github.com/poojaK853/JavaPrograms/blob/main/p6_b.jpg)